 In 1999, while earning her art degree and working as a substitute teacher, Rahim went on a life-changing family trip to the Grand Canyon.
 There, she and her brother discussed importing a dry lime tea they used to drink in Iraq as children, and from that conversation emerged the idea of starting their own organic tea company.
 Rahim worked through her fears about taking such a big risk, and, later that year, Numi Organic Teas was born.

 Since its launch, Numi has received tremendous recognition, as one of Inc. Magazine’s fastest growing companies, one of Greatist.com’s healthiest companies to work for in America, and the Specialty Food Association’s Leadership Award Winner for Citizenship, to name just a few.
 Rahim also participated in the White House Forum on Business Innovation.

-For the past two years, she has lived and worked on a two-acre farm in Petaluma, California, with her husband, six-year-old stepson, new puppy, two goats, six chickens, six ducks, and a rabbit.
+She most recently has lived and worked on a 2-acre farm in Petaluma, California, with her husband, stepson, dog, two goats, six chickens, six ducks, and a rabbit.
 Despite being one of the country’s leading foodie entrepreneurs, her mornings are decidedly low-key.

 - 6:30: Awakened either by our puppy whining to go out or my stepson crawling into bed and hugging me good morning.
 We talk about how we slept and the dreams we had, and sometimes he brings a book with him that he wants me to read.

 - 7: Get him ready — breakfast, dress, prepare his snack, and help him with homework.

 - 7:30: While my husband takes our son to school, I feed and play with the puppy, then prepare breakfast for the two of us.
 I make coffee (not tea!) and our farm-fresh eggs.